samrocketman/blog/_posts/2015-10-30-learning-git.md

 Nearly every command you _could use_ with git has an associated man page.
 Take advantage of that!  `man` is used to read manuals and `apropose` is used to search them.
-If you've not learned how to read man pages before then internet search, "how to read man pages."
+If you've not learned how to read man pages before then Internet search, "how to read man pages."

 I enjoy taking man pages and reading them on my ebook reader.
 I [wrote a